Do you want to start a new business?

 Or are you in the middle of renovating the existing one?
 In any case, business model canvas templates are your shortest way to understand your product better, develop it better, and, eventually, present it better.

-A business plan, in the traditional sense, may be a document of many pages, and going through all of them might be a hard task.
+A new business plan, in the traditional sense, may be a document of many pages, and going through all of them might be a hard task.
 Keep in mind that much of the information will be hard enough, even for people who are passionate about the project.
 Moreover, going back to that document every time there’s a detail you need to clarify is time-consuming.